-In the last few years producers of HEMA equipment have been popping up left and right.
-Our hobby is growing, and more and more people are investing time and effort to make equipment specifically for it.
+In the last few years, producers of HEMA equipment have been popping up left and right.
+Our hobby is growing, and more and more people are investing the time and effort to make equipment specifically for it.

 I asked around a bit and got a recommendation to try out Pike Armory, a Russian smithy that does a classic line of budget trainers – feders, sabers, sideswords, montantes and… rapiers.
 They were described as more durable than the Kvetuns, while being even cheaper.

-2 months of training, sparring, and one tournament, and I am ready to review it.
-Is it a bit short?
+Two months of training, sparring, and one tournament, and I am ready to review it.
+Is that a bit short?
 Perhaps.
 But I am brutal with training equipment.

 Specs and price

 This particular model from Pike Armory was 162 EUR.
 But he has a cheaper one – for around 145 EUR.
 Yes, it’s not EU, and we have to pay taxes, but with that price the rapier is still significantly cheaper than any other on the market, even with taxes.

 Blade length – 106 cm (from the cross)

 Blade width at the forte – 22 mm